 Icons can be used as buttons or visual indicators on a website.
 Similar to sprites (above) it is often the case the icon sets are grouped together.
 There are many options for this type of image depending on use, however SVG’s provide the best performance, icon fonts could also be used if managed well when loading the page.
 Outside of this normal formats such as GIF and PNG can also be used.
 If loading an icon set (either as a font or a sprite) be sure to measure the cost of loading the icons you do not use.

 Using images to help fix styles, heights or widths on screen or to use effects like rounded corners is unfortunately still commonplace on a lot of web sites.
 In short, do not use images for this, instead use CSS.

 Rounded corners is pretty well supported in all browsers and allows for some more advanced settings as seen below.

 Choosing the optimal format for your use case is essential to maximizing the impact of your images.
 Remember that each format has its advantages and disadvantages - your final decision will likely need to balance these considerations.

-Learn more about managing multiple online image use cases with Akamai Image Manager.
+Learn more about managing multiple online image use cases with Akamai Image & Video Manager.